 - 1. Judge the chance of an outcome as certain, more likely, equally likely, less likely, or impossible. - 2.
-Use data from experiments to predict the chances of future outcomes. - 3.
-Given a context, use the chances of a particular outcome to solve problems; determine the chances of possible outcomes (e.g., a particular face has a one-sixth chance of being on top after dropping a number cube).
+Use data to estimate the chances of future outcomes; use the chances of a particular outcome to solve problems; determine the chances of possible outcomes.